FosterCommerce/variant-manager/README.md

 ## Requirements

-This plugin requires Craft CMS 4.4.6 or later, and PHP 8.0.2 or later.
+This plugin requires at least Craft CMS 4.4.6, Craft Commerce 4.2, and PHP 8.1.

 ## Installation